 - (17) In accordance with chapter 3, section 2(1) of the AML Act, obliged entities shall identify their customers and verify their identities when establishing a permanent customer relationship.
-In addition, obliged entities shall identify their customers and verify their identities in the case of: - 1) a customer relationship of an irregular nature and: - a) the sum of a transaction or several linked operations amounting to EUR 15,000 or more; - b) transfer of funds in excess of EUR 1,000 referred to in Article 3(9) of the Payer Information Regulation; or - c) transaction in a service related to virtual currency as referred to in the Act on Virtual Currency Providers, the amount of which exceeds EUR 1,000; - the sum of a transaction in the sale of goods amounts to EUR 10,000 or more, whether the transaction is carried out in a single operation or in several operations which are linked, and the customer relationship is of an irregular nature; - 3) a suspicious transaction or - 4) the obliged entity has doubts about the reliability or adequacy of previously obtained verification data on the identity of the customer. - (18) In accordance with chapter 1, section 4(1)(6) of the AML Act, identification means establishing the customer's identity on the basis of information provided by the customer. - (19) In accordance with chapter 1, section 4(1)(7) of the AML Act, verification of identity means ascertaining the customer's identity on the basis of documents, data or information obtained from a reliable and independent source. - (20) In accordance with section Chapter 3, section 2(4) of the AML Act, obliged entities shall identify their customers and verify the identity of their customers when establishing a relationship with them or at the latest before their customers obtain control over the assets or other property involved in a transaction or before the transaction has been concluded.
+In addition, obliged entities shall identify their customers and verify their identities in the case of: - 1) a customer relationship of an irregular nature and: - a) the sum of a transaction or several linked operations amounting to EUR 10,000 or more; - b) transfer of funds in excess of EUR 1,000 referred to in Article 3(9) of the Payer Information Regulation; or - c) a transaction in a service related to crypto-assets as referred to in the Act on Crypto-Asset Service Providers, in the amount of which exceeds EUR 1,000 (Issued on 11.6.2025, valid from 1.7.2025); - 2) the sum of a transaction in the sale of goods amounts to EUR 10,000 or more, whether the transaction is carried out in a single operation or in several operations which are linked, and the customer relationship is of an irregular nature; - 3) a suspicious transaction or - 4) the obliged entity has doubts about the reliability or adequacy of previously obtained verification data on the identity of the customer. - (18) In accordance with chapter 1, section 4(1)(6) of the AML Act, identification means establishing the customer's identity on the basis of information provided by the customer. - (19) In accordance with chapter 1, section 4(1)(7) of the AML Act, verification of identity means ascertaining the customer's identity on the basis of documents, data or information obtained from a reliable and independent source. - (20) In accordance with section Chapter 3, section 2(4) of the AML Act, obliged entities shall identify their customers and verify the identity of their customers when establishing a relationship with them or at the latest before their customers obtain control over the assets or other property involved in a transaction or before the transaction has been concluded.